chimney regulations and laws in colorado

 Chimney Laws Exist Yes

-Construction Rules Prohibits appliances connected directly to chimney flues for fireplaces; material restrictions apply.
+Construction Rules Prohibits appliances connected directly to fireplace chimneys; material restrictions apply.

 Maintenance Annual inspections are required to check for damage or buildup, in line with NFPA 14.2.